 Staff members should report any suspected violations to their supervisor, who will then report to the Regional Kolmac Director, Medical Director or President and Chief Executive Officer.
 In the event that an individual suspects their supervisor of violating these codes, they should report the violation directly to the Regional Clinical Director, Medical Director or the President and Chief Executive Officer.
 All allegations will be investigated and reviewed by the Regional Clinical Director, Medical Director, Chief Executive Officer and appropriate managerial staff, who will then substantiate or negate the allegations.
 If it is determined that the safety of an individual is threatened, the alleged perpetrator will not work directly with patients until the investigation is completed.

 Investigations will be initiated within 24 hours and will be completed within 10 days.
 If an extension of time is needed to complete an investigation, a written request will be sent to the appropriate State licensing agency (APRA for DC patients and OHCQ for Maryland patients), who will either concur or request that the investigation be completed in a shorter time frame.
 When an investigation is completed, a written summary will be submitted to the appropriate State licensing agency and, if applicable, licensing board within 24 hours.
 The medical director will be responsible for taking appropriate action, including steps to reduce the likelihood of recurrences of such incidents.
-Kolmac will cooperate with any investigations conducted by any licensing agency, licensing board or other accrediting body.
+Kolmac will cooperate with any investigations conducted by any licensing agency, licensing board or other accrediting bodies.

 A secure file will be maintained with copies of all complaints, unusual incident reports, investigation findings, and actions taken, with a separate file for those that may be of a criminal nature.